shanto268/research_logger_reporter/README.md

-**WORKS ONLY FOR MAC OS.
-CAN BE EASILY CHANGED FOR LINUX BY USING CRON INSTEAD OF LAUNCHD**

 # Requirements
 -[] have `python` installed on your machine

 -[] have `pandoc` installed on your machine (*just `brew install pandoc`*)

 # Purpose